Skip to Main Content

 • Packed with nutrients and minerals like amazing health benefits

-• Chia seeds are great for digestion, have better heart health, have stronger bones, contain high protein content, have good fats, and help with diabetes.
+• Chia seeds are great for digestion, aid in better heart health, building of stronger bones, contain high protein content, have good fats, and help with diabetes.

 • Common Names: Seaside Arrow-grass, Seaside Arrowgrass, Shore Arrowgrass

-• Can come in white or green or purple flower color
+• Can come in white, green, or purple flower color

 • Hemizonia congesta is a species of flowering plant in the daisy family known by the common name hayfield tarweed.